bourbon-bot/bourbon/README.md

 # bourbon
-Bourbon is the next-generation moderation bot for Discord, named after Amuro Toru's Black Organization alias in Detective Conan.
+Bourbon is the next-generation moderation bot for Discord, named after Amuro Toru's Black Organization alias in Detective Conan. **Currently in beta stage.**

 NO THIS IS NOT NAMED AFTER ANY TYPES OF WINE PLS GOD STOOOOOOOOOOPPPPPPPPPPPPPPPPPPPPPPPPP
 # Run